-Important, and in addition to University insurance: obtain a European Health Insurance Card (EHIC) for travel in European Economic Area (EEA) countries and Switzerland.
+Important, and in addition to University insurance: you must obtain a European Health Insurance Card (EHIC) for travel in European Economic Area (EEA) countries and Switzerland.
 This will cover you for emergency medical treatment only.
 You can apply for this on line here at the NHS website.